SRD-Archive/srd-archive/Fool's 5e Compete/Fool's 5E - Complete and Unabridged.md

 Once you use this feature, you can't use it again until you finish a long rest.

-### Paladin Archetype: Oath of the Fay Wilds
+### Paladin Archetype: Oath of the Fey Wilds

+(Comparable to Oath of the Ancients.)

 * Level 3: You learn the oath spells *ensnaring strike* and *speak with animals*. (**b**) You gain these Channel Divinity abilities.
 When you use a Channel Divinity, you must then finish a short or long rest before you can use one again.

 **Channel Divinity - Wild Snare:** As an action, spectral vines reach for a creature you can see within 10 feet of you.
 They must succeed on a Strength or Dexterity saving throw (their choice) or be restrained.
 While restrained, the creature repeats the saving throw at the end of each of its turns.

 **Channel Divinity - Turn Fey and Fiend:** As an action, you present